JuliaGeodynamics/GeophysicalModelGenerator.jl/README.md

 ## Dependencies
 We rely on a number of additional packages.
 All of them are automatically installed, except `GeoParams.jl`, which you currenty have to add yourself
 - [GeoParams.jl](https://github.com/JuliaGeodynamics/GeoParams.jl) Defines dimensional units, and makes it easy to convert for km/s to m/s, etc.
-- [WriteVTK.jl](https://github.com/jipolanco/WriteVTK.jl) writes VTK files (to be openened with Paraview)
+- [WriteVTK.jl](https://github.com/jipolanco/WriteVTK.jl) writes VTK files (to be opened with Paraview).
+- [ImageIO.jl](https://github.com/JuliaIO/ImageIO.jl), [FileIO.jl](https://github.com/JuliaIO/FileIO.jl), [Colors.jl](https://github.com/JuliaGraphics/Colors.jl) to import screenshots from papers.
+- [Interpolations.jl](https://github.com/JuliaMath/Interpolations.jl) for interpolations (for example related to importing screenshots).

 ## Contributing
 You are very welcome to request new features and point out bugs by opening an issue.
-You can also help by adding features and creating a pull request
+You can also help by adding features and creating a pull request.

 ## Funding
 Development of this software package was funded by the German Research Foundation (DFG grants TH2076/7-1 and KA3367/10-1), which are part of the [SPP 2017 4DMB project](http://www.spp-mountainbuilding.de) project as well as by the European Research Council under grant ERC CoG #771143 - [MAGMA](https://magma.uni-mainz.de).